jben-work/netflix-sde-takehome/README.md

 As far as telemetry is concerned, since we already have InfluxDB, a logical next step would be to wire up the time-series data to Grafana.
 We could then use tools like PagerDuty to setup on-call rotations and Slack for coordination.

 ### Security
 The use of `privileged:true` in Docker is not the correct way to productionalize this application.
 Given the starter docker-compose file's use of bind mounts and how each container needs to read from the other, this was a tradeoff for local development/this interview exercise.
 In a production environment, we could resolve this by using a Docker managed volume, or something like a k8s persistent volume claim that all pods in the namespace to read/write from.
+Further, we should remove the hardcoded credentials from the compose file.